edisplay/RCB_TA_notes/week-5-timers-trivia/lesson-plan-5.1.md

 ### 4. Partners do (10 minutes)

-* *Walk around, make sure Students are working with a Partner!*
+* *Walk around observe student screens and make sure students are working with a Partner!*
 * *Slack this out:*

 With a partner, answer the questions in the script: